vtexdocs/dev-portal-content/docs/guides/Orders/orders-feed.md

 If configured, the Hook notifies the integration endpoint whenever an order update happens that meets the conditions specified in the `filter`.

 If a new event is not correctly notified to the endpoint, the interval for future retries is recalculated based on an internal geometric progression algorithm.
-[block:callout]
-{
-  "type": "danger",
-  "body": "If the hook has no notifications for three days, your configuration will be removed, and you will have to reconfigure it, using the [Hook configuration API call](https://developers.vtex.com/vtex-rest-api/reference/order-hook-1#hookconfiguration) in order to continue to use it.
+>❗ If the hook has no notifications for three days, your configuration will be removed, and you will have to reconfigure it, using the [Hook configuration API call](https://developers.vtex.com/vtex-rest-api/reference/order-hook-1#hookconfiguration) in order to continue to use it.
 So it is important to be mindful of the filter configuration you are using.
-You can check it at any time using the [Get hook configuration](https://developers.vtex.com/vtex-rest-api/reference/order-hook-1#gethookconfiguration) endpoint."
+You can check it at any time using the [Get hook configuration](https://developers.vtex.com/vtex-rest-api/reference/order-hook-1#gethookconfiguration) endpoint.
-}
-[/block]

 [block:callout]
 {